ropensci/gitignore/README.md

 status](https://travis-ci.org/PMassicotte/gitignore.svg?branch=master)](https://travis-ci.org/PMassicotte/gitignore)
 <!-- badges: end -->

-The package `gitignore` provides a simple interface to the [gitignore.io](https://gitignore.io/) API.
+The package `gitignore` provides a simple R interface to the [gitignore.io](https://gitignore.io/) API.
 It can be used to fetch gitignore templates that can be included into the `.gitignore` file of you git repository.